ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 //  |              formatting specifier missing
 ```

-While I'm not an expert in Rust, to my understanding, Rust doesn't support variable function arguments by design, due to the complexity for the reader and the type checker to try.
-Instead it encourages passing in lists, which doesn't cause variable type signatures, and offers using macros which let the user encode the complexity.
+While I'm not an expert in Rust, to my understanding, Rust doesn't support variable function arguments. due to the complexity for the reader and the type checker to try.
+Instead you can pass in lists, which don't cause variable type signatures, or macros which pass the complexity onto the writer.

 ------
 ```python [4-5,10-11]